Vasu77df/ecrimagemetadataextractor/README.md

 I use [uv](https://docs.astral.sh/uv/) to manage this project.

-Here are some common things to run to manage the project
+Here are some common commands to run to manage the project.

 - Setup an venv of the project
 ```